xinyee20/tp/docs/DeveloperGuide.md

 3. The `Ui` component will detect this change and update the <span style="color:purple"><i>GUI</i></span>.
 4. If the above steps are all successful, the `FindQnCommand` will then create a `CommandResult` object and return the result.

-The Sequence Diagram below summarises the aforementioned steps.
+The Sequence Diagram given in Figure 5.6.2.2 below summarises the aforementioned steps.

 <p align="center"><img src="images/developerGuide/FindQnSequenceDiagram.png" alt="Figure 5.6.2.2 Sequence diagram detailing execution of FindQnCommand" width="550"></p>